 The House of the Cantons

-The opening of the House of Cantons (Haus der Kantone) in 2008 was a milestone in the cooperation between the 26 cantons.
-As a joint umbrella organisation of 13 governmental and 16 associated organisations of the cantons, it is a knowledge, discussion and consultation centre.
-It concentrates knowledge and provides a central meeting and communication infrastructure.
-It also facilitates cooperation between the cantons and the Confederation at national level (government, ministries and parliament ) and promotes cooperation, dialogue, communication and information exchange between the cantons and the Confederation.
+The House of Cantons concentrates knowledge and provides a central meeting and communication infrastructure.
+It also facilitates cooperation between the cantons and the Confederation at the national level (government, ministries and parliament ).
+It promotes cooperation, dialogue, communication and information exchange between the cantons and the Confederation.